 Everyone loved it, there literally wasn’t a bad word to be said about it by anyone.
 A few months back I was given a small travel size and decided to try it out.
 I’ve tried it a few times and quite honestly it does nothing, absolutely nothing whatsoever for my lashes.

 It gives no volume or length, next to no separation.
 It doesn’t even look like I have mascara on.
-I was pretty disappointed I have to say and I am just glad I didn’t splash out and buy the full size because I would have been even more disappointed and annoyed I’d spent so much money on it to be honest.
+I was pretty disappointed I have to say.

 When I applied this to my cheek and tried to blend it out, I couldn’t.
 It just wouldn’t budge at all.
 I understand it’s a stain, but it just left blob shaped patches of orange on my cheeks.

 This was a huge fail.
 It claims to be waterproof; but it most definitely is not waterproof whatsoever.
-It comes off if I rub my eye with my finger and waterwipes can take it off and not leave a trace of it behind.
+It comes off if I rub my eye with my finger.
+Even water wipes can take it off and not leave a trace of it behind.